New law's message for Oregon drivers: Put those devices down!

 That distinction came to light in the 2015 state Supreme Court case Oregon v.
 Rabanales-Ramos, in which the defendant successfully argued that just because an officer saw the illumination from a device screen in their lap, it did not prove that they had used a "communications device" while driving.

-"(The court ruling) narrowly defined using a phone as two-way talking or texting," Simon said.
+"(The court ruling) narrowly defined using a phone as two-way talking or texting," Simon says.
 "But something like watching 'Game of Thrones' on your cellphone wouldn't have counted as a violation."

 Now, that's about to change.

 Simon was one of several officers from multiple Oregon jurisdictions who worked with legislators to help draft the new law and make sure it would allow police to fully enforce the rules against distracted driving.
-It passed during this year's legislative session and was signed by Gov. Kate Brown.
+It passed during this year's legislative session and was signed by Gov. Kate Brown this summer.

 The new law prohibits drivers from using electronic devices in any way that would prevent them from keeping their eyes on the road and both hands on the steering wheel.
 Phone calls are still allowed if drivers use hands-free accessories such as a Bluetooth headset, routing the call to the car's stereo system or speakerphone — but only if the phone isn't in the driver's hand.